Delboeuf illusion: Primates

 Parrish & Beran (2014) found that chimpanzees would regularly select food platters that contained more food.
-Further testing showed that when chimpanzees were offered food on small and large plates, as they often picked the food on the smaller plate, even when the amounts were the same.
+Further testing showed that when chimpanzees were offered food on small and large plates, they often picked the food on the smaller plate, even when the amounts were the same.
 This was discussed as a sign of the chimpanzee’s susceptibility to the Delboeuf illusion.

 A later study showed that capuchin and rhesus monkeys, however, were unaffected by the illusion when asked to discriminate between the two circles.
 In contrast, when the illusion was later presented to the monkeys as part of an absolute classification task (deciding if the circles were "big" or "small"), both species reacted to the illusion and made selections that were much like the selections made by humans and chimpanzees.

 An attempt to run tests of portion discrimination in connection to the Delboeuf illusion on ring-tailed lemurs was unsuccessful; the lemurs' meal selections were not increased by a statistically significant degree by larger food portions, unless one option was nearly 40% larger.